ApryseSDK/pdftron-react-native/README.md

 ```

 ##### setValuesForFields
-Set field values on one or more form fields.
+Sets field values on one or more form fields.

 Note: the old function `setValueForFields` is deprecated.
 Please use this one instead.